dtzxporter/DTZxPorterLanding/_tools/raindrop.md

 - That's it!
 Be on the lookout for the "Raindrop" logo on the main menu to know it loaded properly.

 ## 📌 Versioning:
-- 1.02 - Fix crash that randomly occured in outlaws.
+- 1.02 - Fix crash that randomly occurred in outlaws.
 - 1.01 - Improve streaming performance.
 - 1.00 - Initial Release.